 Siem Reap is so much more than Angkor Wat and Pub Street.
-It’s a vibrant, bustling city with charming colonial influences, tiny alleys filled with shops and restaurants that feel like secret treasures, and canals that wind through it all.
+It’s a vibrant, bustling city with charming colonial influences, tiny alleys filled with well-curated shops, restaurants that feel like secret treasures, and canals that wind through it all.

 It’s when you step beyond the most traveled streets that you’ll discover the places that locals hang out.
 One of those is Kandal Village, a small road closed to cars in the Old French Quarter.
-This street is the epicenter of the city’s up-and-coming artists, chefs, and designers.
+This street is the epicenter of the city’s up-and-coming galleries, restaurants, and fashion labels.

 It’s been called a “design destination” by Conde Nast Traveller and one the city’s “coolest mini ‘hoods” by The New York Times.

-Kandal sounds the same as the word “candle”, but it actually means “middle” in the local language and, when you arrive here, you’ll find yourself in the middle of dozens of cafes, stores, spas, and art galleries that locals say are changing and improving all the time.
+Kandal is pronounced the same as “candle”, but it means “middle” in the local language and, when you arrive here, you’ll find yourself in the middle of dozens of cafes, stores, spas, and art galleries that locals say are changing and improving all the time.

 One place that acts as a constant in the bustling district is also the first place locals recommend: The Little Red Fox Espresso.